kwaldenphd/Voyant-tutorial/README.md

 # Voyant Tutorial

-This tutorial was written by <a href="https://www.grinnell.edu/users/waldenka">Katherine Walden</a>, Digital Liberal Arts Specialist at Grinnell College.
+This tutorial was originally written by Katherine Walden, when she was working as a Digital Liberal Arts Specialist at Grinnell College.
 Tutorial instructions were co-authored by Sarah Purcell (L.F.
 Parker Professor of History, Grinnell College) and Papa Ampim-Darko, a student research assistant at Grinnell College.

 This tutorial was reviewed by <a href="https://www.grinnell.edu/users/donovang">Gina Donovan</a> (Instructional Technologist, Grinnell College).